List of Donkey Kong characters: Diddy Kong

-Diddy Kong is Donkey Kong's sidekick and nephew who first appeared in Donkey Kong Country.
-He is also the main character in Donkey Kong Country 2: Diddy's Kong Quest and Diddy Kong Racing.
+Diddy Kong is Donkey Kong's sidekick and nephew (or cousin) who first appeared in Donkey Kong Country (1994).
+He is also the main character in Donkey Kong Country 2: Diddy's Kong Quest after Donkey Kong is captured.
+He and Donkey Kong are captured in Donkey Kong Country 3, but he returns as a playable character in Donkey Kong 64, DK: King of Swing, Donkey Kong: Jungle Climber, the Donkey Konga series, Donkey Kong Country Returns, and Tropical Freeze.
+He makes an appearance in Donkey Kong Bananza alongside Dixie Kong.